Belie06Loryn/AkanName/README.md

 git clone https://belie06loryn.github.io/AkanName/
 cd Desktop/Portfolio
 code . [//]:  (this is if Visual Studio Code is your preferred text editor)
+###BDD
+Story: Find your Akan name

+As a person interested in knowing your Akan name In order to do so I want you to select your day of birth.
+This date result will be run in our functions.
+Then this will enable us calculate and find which day of the week you was born.
+And from this result our function will be able to deliver your Akan name.

+A: The date is selected from the calender.
+B: Select the gender using radio button.
+C: When they are both selected then we can click the Calculate button.
+Then your Akan name and Day can be displayed with paragraph alert down.
+D: The date is not selected from the calender and the gender.
+Nothing it gona happen.
 ## Known Bugs
 No Bugs
 ## Technologies Used